exasol/bucketfs-java/doc/user_guide/user_guide.md

     * `raiseTlsErrors`: `true` to throw exceptions for errors verifying the TLS certificate of the server (default), `false` to ignore certificate errors (useful when using self-signed certificates)
     * `certificate`: `X509Certificate` to use when connecting via TLS
 * `ipAddress`: IP address of the cluster node to which you want to connect
-* `httpPort`: number of the port the BucketFS service listens on
+* `port`: number of the port the BucketFS service listens on
 * `serviceName`: name of the service that hosts the bucket
 * `name`: name of the bucket
 * `readPassword`: in case the bucket is not public, this is the password that users need to supply in order to gain access (optional)